 This comprises an Nvidia GeForce RTX 4080 Founders Edition graphics card, a Corsair H100x Elite 240mm AIO cooler, a Corsair RM1000x PSU, 32GB of G.Skill TridentZ 5 Neo RGB 6,000MHz, CL28 RAM, and a 2TB WD Black SN850X SSD.
 We also test with the very latest version of Windows,

-When we test gaming CPUs, our benchmarks include our usual suite of PC games, including Cyberpunk 2077, Far Cry 6, F1 24, and Total War: Warhammer 3.
+When we test gaming CPUs, our benchmarks include our usual suite of some of the best PC games, including Cyberpunk 2077, Far Cry 6, F1 24, and Total War: Warhammer 3.
 We also test application performance using Handbrake for video encoding, and Cinebench R24 to assess rendering performance.
 In addition, we observe what temperatures the processor hits under load, and note how long it can maintain its advertised boost clock speeds.

 Can I upgrade my CPU?